 - All abstracts will be ranked in descending order by mean score.

-- From among these, the first author of the highest-ranked abstract will be named Outstanding Young Investigator.
+- From among these five (5) selected abstracts, the first author of the highest-ranked abstract will be named the Outstanding Young Investigator.